 Development Fund II was established pursuant to Section 49-d-8, which was approved by the voters of the State on November 4, 1997.
 Development Fund II is a fund in the State Treasury separate and legally distinct from Development Fund I. Section 49-d-8 provides that bonds otherwise authorized by the Development Fund I Constitutional Provisions can be issued to augment Development Fund II.
 Since Section 49-d-8 consolidated the separate bond issuance authorities contained in the Development Fund I Constitutional Provisions and provides a more efficient cash flow for Development Fund II than exists for Development Fund I, the Board ceased issuing bonds to augment Development Fund I and used the remaining constitutional authority provided by the Development Fund I Constitutional Provisions to issue bonds to augment Development Fund II.
 In addition, the voters of the State approved Section 49-d-9 on November 6, 2001, which authorizes the Board to issue additional general obligation bonds for one or more accounts of Development Fund II in an amount not to exceed \$2 billion.
+Additional bonds have been issued under such authorizations and the additional bond authorization under Section 49-d-9 has been exhausted.

 Section 49-d-8 limits the authorized amount of EDAP Bonds that may be issued by the Board under that section to \$250 million in the aggregate, and the Board has previously issued EDAP Bonds in such amount pursuant to such authorization (including Water Development Bonds previously issued pursuant to subsection (b) of Section 49-d-7 of the Constitution.)
 In November 2007, the Constitution was amended to add Section 49-d-10, which authorized the Board to issue up to \$250 million in additional general obligation bonds as EDAP Bonds to augment the EDAP Account.
+No EDAP Bonds are being issued pursuant to this Official Statement.

 Section 49-d-11, which was approved by the voters of the State on November 8, 2011, authorizes the Board to issue additional general obligation bonds for one or more accounts of Development Fund II in amounts such that the aggregate principal amount of bonds issued under Section 49-d-11 that are outstanding at any time does not exceed \$6 billion.
 The effect of the provisions of Section 49-d-11 is that, unlike bonds issued under authority of the Development Fund I Constitutional Provisions, Section 49-d-9 and Section 49-d-10, which provide that the authority to issue bonds is extinguished once bonds are issued, once bonds issued under authority of Section 49-d-11 are no longer outstanding by their terms, the authority under Section 49-d-11 to issue bonds in a like principal amount is restored.
-No bonds have been issued pursuant to the authority of Section 49-d-11 yet.